I-2-8-25.Writing the Decision

 For the purpose and general description of a hearing level decision, see Hearings, Appeals and Litigation Law (HALLEX) manual I-2-8-1.
 If an administrative law judge (ALJ) is issuing a recommended decision, see the instructions in HALLEX I-2-8-15.

 When writing or reviewing a draft decision, an ALJ will keep in mind that the primary audience for a decision is the claimant.
 Therefore, an ALJ will use plain language that an individual unfamiliar with Social Security terminology can understand, regardless of whether the claimant is represented.
 After a decision is drafted, the ALJ will proofread the decision carefully to verify that all dates, Social Security numbers, citations, and other information are accurate.
-The ALJ will give special attention if a record includes evidence that is potentially detrimental to the claimant's health.
+If an ALJ determines that a record includes evidence that is potentially detrimental to a claimant's health, the ALJ will take care when writing the decision not to unnecessarily upset or harm the claimant with the discussion of this evidence.
 If disclosure of a particular condition may be detrimental to a claimant's health, see HALLEX I-2-8-35.

 When writing or reviewing a draft decision, an ALJ will not use:

 Emotionally charged words, disapproving or derogatory terms, or personal judgments or opinions;

 Medical texts or publications as the authority for resolving an issue;

 The decision as a forum for criticizing the agency, agency policy or procedure, other government agencies, the courts, the representative, or the claimant.